What is a Contract of Sale and What Does it Include?

 How can we help?

-What is a contract of sale?
+What is a Contract of Sale in NSW?

+A NSW Contract of Sale is one of the many essential legal documents involved in a property transaction.
 A property sales contract is a legally binding document containing the terms and conditions agreed upon between a seller and buyer in relation to goods.
 It also lists all the relevant information related to the property, such as names and addresses, the conditions of sale and the price.

-Who writes the contract of sale?
+Who Writes the Contract of Sale?

 A contract of sale in NSW is typically prepared by a conveyancer or property lawyer.
 It can also be drafted by a real estate agent, but the contract is then checked by the conveyancer or lawyer of both parties.